Allen Brizee, Ph.D.

 Honors and Awards

-- Govans Heritage and Community Action digital humanities project funded by a McCarthey Dressman Education Foundation grant, 2021: $30,000
+The Baltimore Story: Learning and Living Racial Justice digital humanities project funded by a McCarthey Dressman Education Foundation grant, 2021: $30,000.

 Professional Organizations and Associations